gintareurban/OpenWeatherMapProject/README.md

 ### Using

+Tests require an active account and login credentials for openweathermap.org.
+Once the project is cloned, please open file src/test/java/resources/testData/login.properties using any text editor and override "email" and "password" with your login credentials.

 Run below comand to run the test suite, which will execute all tests and open the test report on completion:
 ```